-Easy vegan berry ice cream cake recipe with a hint of 'cheesecake' made with only 4-5 ingredients!
-The vibrant colors makes it a perfect centerpiece for celebrations.
+Easy vegan berry ice cream cake recipe made with only 4-5 ingredients!
+This is the perfect centerpiece for gatherings during the warmer seasons or if you simply love ice cream!

-To minimize any chance of iciness in the cake, we need to remove the water in the berries while keeping their flavor.
+To minimize any iciness in the cake, we need to remove as much water as possible in the berries.
+However, I don’t recommend draining the berries as it removes a lot of their flavor!

 Making the berry ice cream layers